 From Eastern to Western Sicily means moving in almost lunar settings: the landscape of central Sicily – your route from Noto to Palermo – is beyond imagination.
 Lands of silence and winding roads, hills and small villages along the way give the colors of authentic views from the inside.

 Amazing Cefalù is one-hour drive further: a celebrated resort for its clear waters and beaches of Mazzaforno and Settefrati.
-The Normans left their heritage here, with a marvellous Cathedral.
+The Normans left their heritage here, with a marvelous Cathedral.
 In Cefalù you will relax for a couple of days, before heading to your final destination, Palermo, on the Western coast of Sicily.

-A private transfer will take you through the inland of Sicily on the way to the Capital of the Reign of the Two Sicilies.
+Discover the inland of Sicily on the way to the Capital of the Reign of the Two Sicilies.
 Phoenicians, Arabs, Normans, French invaded Palermo and different cultural layers coming from a number of different conquerors found their fertile soil here.
 The city center is surrounded by century-old streets and markets, such as the most famous ‘Ballarò’ or ‘Vucciria’ where fresh food and typical recipes on – the-go are always at hand.
 Here, colors, people, language are the very heart of Sicilian life-style.

 Your guide will invite to a walking tour to the Cathedral, to the Norman Palace, to the Teatro Massimo, where Tanya takes in ‘Madama Butterfly’.